cwqt/site/posts/2022-10-11-dangers-of-caching-and-concurrency.md

 reduced further by the short aggregation time which sets up a cache hit earlier for subsequent requests.
 Basically the following was happening:

-This is doubley worsened by the fact we're using in-memory caching (yeah I know), and our process manager, `pm2`, would restart the process on every deployment causing the cached values to be dumped immediately before the frontend would then request this data for the build.
+This is doubly worsened by the fact we're using in-memory caching (yeah I know), and our process manager, `pm2`, would restart the process on every deployment causing the cached values to be dumped immediately before the frontend would then request this data for the build.